 Often wedges are being fitted to heels that are already weak and underrun, a common co-morbid and predisposing factor of a BBHPA, the extra load applied to these feet, with a wedge, without mitigation, can cause even more crushing, but in the authors experience sufficient frog support can mitigate and possibly reverse the morphology.

-This is only one horse and is completely anecdotal evidence, more research is needed to quantify the differing effects of wedges with and without frog support, however, although wedging remains a subject for debate in the authors opinion it becomes a necessary evil when confronted with the pathologies associated with a BBHPA or negative palmer and plantar angle, these conformations pre-dispose to catastrophic and unfortunately common injuries, (see my articles on Navicular and shoeing the hinds) protection and treatment against these should perhaps take precedence over the possible crushing of heels, but there are ways of providing some mitigation toward the consequences of providing elevation and appropriate frog support can be one, other shoeing methods are also emerging that can address the issue such as timeline shoes, banana shoes and graduated duo ellipse shoes (see my article on shoeing the hinds), but that’s a subject for another day.
+These findings are currently anecdotal evidence, more research is needed to quantify the differing effects of wedges with and without frog support, however, although wedging remains a subject for debate in the authors opinion it becomes a necessary evil when confronted with the pathologies associated with a BBHPA or negative palmer and plantar angle.
+These conformations pre-dispose to catastrophic and unfortunately common injuries.
+Protection and treatment against these should perhaps take precedence over the possible crushing of heels, but there are ways of providing some mitigation toward the consequences of providing elevation and appropriate frog support and creating ideal proportions are certainly of utmost importance.

 S.E.
 Lawson, H. Chateau, P. Pourcelot, J.M.
 Denoix, N. Crevier-DenoixEffect of toe and heel elevation on calculated tendon strains in the horse and the influence of the proximal interphalangeal joint